 Child labour must not be used or supported in any kind and is strictly prohibited under any circumstance.
 DTAG will not do business with any Supplier that violates such child labour prevention requirements either directly or indirectly.
 The Supplier is mandatorily required to meet and comply with particularly the two fundamental ILO Conventions on child labour - Convention No.138 on Minimum Age and Convention No. 182 on the Worst Forms of Child Labour.
 The Supplier must not employ anyone under the age of 15, under the age for completing compulsory education, or under the legal minimum working age for employment, whichever requirement is most restrictive.
+The

-The Supplier is required to have a remediation plan in place to ensure that, in the event of any child labour detected, the Supplier must cure such event and follow international standards or local legal requirements without undue delay.
+Supplier is required to have a remediation plan in place to ensure that, in the event of any child labour detected, the Supplier must cure such event and follow international standards or local legal requirements without undue delay.
 DTAG supports all forms of legal youth employment, including the development of legitimate workplace apprenticeship programs for the educational benefit of young people.
-The Supplier must prohibit workers who are under the age of 18 from performing work that is likely to jeopardize their morality, health or safety, or security of other persons, such as night work, overtime, heavy lifting and working with toxic or hazardous materials.
-Such workers shall also comply with restrictions related to working hours.
+The Supplier must prohibit workers who are under the age of 18 from performing work that is likely to jeopardize their health or safety such as night work, overtime, heavy lifting and working with toxic or hazardous materials.

-3.3 Diversity and Non-Discrimination
+4.3 Diversity and Non-Discrimination